EFFECTIVE DATE: OCTOBER 2023

 Data protection legislation determines the following to be personal information: your name, identification number, phone number, job title and e-mail address.
 It also includes less obvious information such as location data, an online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of a natural person.
 Personal information is treated confidentially.

 Personal Information We Collect

-Our Sites do not collect personal information about you except for information that you voluntarily provide (for example, when you complete a form on the Sites or submit an email to us with comments or questions about our Sites or products).
+Our Site does not collect personal information about you except for information that you voluntarily provide (for example, when you complete a form on the Site or submit an email to us with comments or questions about our Site or products).
 We may set cookies from time to time to better gauge our readership level, please see our cookie information for further details https://www.keyedin.com/about-cookies.

 Communications from Us